 Plaintiff Zenith Petroleum Corporation seeks monetary damages from defendant David of title and slander of title.
 Dkt.
 1. As a result of Zenith's suit, Steerman filed suit against thirdparty defendant Vernon L. Smith & Associates, Inc., on the grounds of negligent misrepresentation, mutual mistake, and unilateral mistake.
 Dkt.
-15. This matter is before the court on Smith's motion for summary judgment.
-Dkt.
-55. For the reasons stated below, Smith's motion is granted in part and denied in part.
+15. On June 22, 2015, the court granted Smith summary judgment on Steerman's claim of negligent misrepresentation after finding no genuine issue of material fact as to whether Steerman breached her warranty of title to denied.
+This matter is before the court on Steerman's motion for partial summary judgment.